 While the federal pass-through status regarding income from S corporations and LLCs usually carries over to the individual states, this does not mean that S corporations and LLCs are exempt from any state business taxes.
 More particularly, a significant number of states impose a franchise, privilege, or similar tax on S Corporations, LLCs, or both.

 Our primary focus here is on businesses operating in a single state.
 However, if you're doing business in several states, your business may be obligated to pay taxes in each of those states.
 More particularly, regardless of whether you believe your business is "located" in more than one state, if your business has "nexus" in other states, it may be subject to income tax or franchise tax in those states.
 Unfortunately, determining whether nexus exists in a particular state for purposes of the latter taxes is not a straightforward matter.

-From these various considerations, we can perhaps derive at least one general piece of advice: If your small business strictly speaking is located only in one state, but you are also doing business in other states, including having some presence in those other states beyond having products delivered there by independent delivery companies, you should check with those other states’ departments of revenue regarding nexus requirements for purposes of income and franchise taxes.
+So if your small business is located only in one state but you are also doing business in other states, you should check with those other states' departments of revenue regarding nexus requirements for purposes of income and franchise taxes.